Join the new generation of researchers

 This consortium will highly stimulate international education and multi-disciplinary exchange of expertise in pediatric oncology.
 The program will train the next generation of multi-disciplinary scientists in the field of pediatric oncology.

-Butterfly PhD positions
+Butterfly PhD positions are now closed

 The Máxima Butterfly program offers 28 fully funded PhD positions.
 There are 52 different PhD projects to choose from, ranging from fundamental to translational to clinical science, and involving all pediatric tumor types.
 Candidates can apply until January 31st 2023.